Fire Danger Period

 - Cape Paterson - Anchor Parade Road/Park Parade Road Reserve

 The Municipal Neighbourhood Safer Places Plan has been used as the framework when considering Neighbourhood Safer Places.
-Answers to common questions can be found in the Neighbourhood Safer Places Q&A Brochure (PDF 581kb).
+Answers to common questions can be found on the CFA website CFA Neighbourhood Safer Places.

 Municipal Fire Management Plan

-The Municipal Fire Management Planning Committee (MFMPC) has developed the Bass Coast Municipal Fire Management Plan Version 3 (PDF 3.8MB).
+The Municipal Fire Management Planning Committee (MFMPC) has developed the Bass Coast Municipal Fire Management Plan.
 The Plan is the result of continued collaboration by government agencies and land managers from across the municipality who make up the MFMPC.

 This includes the CFA, Department of Environment, Land, Water and Planning (DELWP), Phillip Island Nature Parks (PINP), Council, VicRoads, and Victoria Police, who are all signatories of the Plan, together with AusNet Services, Westernport Water and South Gippsland Water.